ARIA Neuralinterfaces Image

 Our goal

-Our goal is to unite the frontiers of engineered biology + hardware to treat many of the complex and devastating brain disorders affecting individuals and communities worldwide.
+To unite the frontiers of engineered biology + hardware to treat many of the complex and devastating brain disorders affecting individuals and communities worldwide.

 Neurological and neuropsychiatric disorders have enormous social and economic impacts.
 In the UK, one in six people has at least one neurological condition, with a cost to the NHS of £4.4 billion per year.
 These disorders go far beyond issues with movement and motor skills; they include Alzheimer’s, epilepsy, addiction, and depression.
 Many of these are neural circuit-level disorders, or problems with the ‘wiring’ of the brain, but current technologies lack the requisite precision and most are highly invasive.